DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 108. SEVENTH CHALLENGE - hover effect on text (Step 590)

 This entry documents the seventh challenge, in which the student was tasked with creating a hover effect on a paragraph element.
 The student successfully used the `:hover` pseudo-class and the `transition` property to create a smooth, interactive effect, demonstrating a fundamental skill in creating engaging user interfaces.

+#### 109. EIGHTH CHALLENGE - image overlay fade (Step 591)

+This entry documents the eighth challenge, in which the student was tasked with creating an image overlay fade effect.
+The student successfully used CSS properties such as `opacity`, `position: absolute`, and `transition` to create a smooth, interactive effect where text appears on a semi-transparent background when the user hovers over the image.